 - Your products can't be sold out of the shop.

 THE LINK BETWEEN INVENTORY REPLENISHMENT AND SPACE PLANNING

 Did you know that a simple increase in the facing of a single product can impact all of your stores?
 The same can be said if you decrease your facings.
 And this will all have an impact on your replenishment model.

 That is why it’s so important to manage the space allocation of your products.
 It’s also the basis for any argument that there is a concrete link between inventory replenishment and space planning.

 To manage your space correctly, you need to know the stock and financial implications for your stores.
 DotActiv’s ADDM report plays an important role here.

 ADDM refers to additional demand and the report “helps to estimate what the minimum required stock on shelf per SKU should be, and how many case packs should be ordered to fill that requirement”.

 Don’t forget the role that space planning and inventory plays in clustered environments where a single planogram can be applied to a few hundred stores.
 Making changes, however small, can also have a massive impact.

-While both retailers and suppliers play a role in ensuring that the inventory replenishment process runs smoothly, they are not the only ones that are important.
+While both retailers and suppliers play a role in ensuring that the inventory replenishment process runs smoothly, they are not the only important ones.
 Your space planners are just as crucial to the process.

-Space planners need to gather all relevant information across your retail business to build data-driven planograms that are in-line with your store’s individual performances.
-The data from these planograms are then used to ensure that your retail business has the correct inventory.
+Space planners must gather all relevant information to build data-driven planograms in line with the performances of your stores.
+You can then use the data from these planograms to ensure that your retail business has the correct inventory.